 You can go to Windows Settings > Windows Update > Advanced Options > Optional Updates.
 Check if there is a driver available for the network adapter.
 If yes, download, and install.

-If you cannot see any update, then use one of the driver updater software to find the update, and install it on the PC.
-You can keep using the program to track driver updates in the furture.
+If you cannot see any update, use one of the driver updater software to find the update and install it on the PC.
+You can keep using the program to track driver updates in the future.

 I hope this post was helpful, and you were able to Fix Network Connection Issues on Windows 11/10.
 With that said, How often do these issues occur?
 Do drop a comment down below.

 - Faulty connection: The router has trouble connecting to the Internet.

 - Weak signal: the router is too far from the device.

 - Radio interference: The connection is jammed by another source.